 Who needs beans when you have beef, beer, and bacon?
 Our boneless beef short ribs cook slowly in a rich combo of pureed chiles, dark beer, beef stock, bacon, and spices.
 A little dark chocolate at the end adds depth of flavor – don’t skip it.

-Our white chicken chili used on Haricot Tarbais, the same white French beans we use for cassoulet.
-It is light yet intensely satisfying, and has just the right amount of heat.
+Our white chicken chili uses Haricot Tarbais, the same white French beans we use for cassoulet.
+It is light yet intensely satisfying and has just the right amount of heat.
 But the best part?
 Your slow cooker does most of the work.

 This recipe is from Steve Sando, founder of Rancho Gordo, the acclaimed specialty food company that distributes heirloom produce, seeds, and beans.
 It uses Anasazi beans, which are are heirloom beans from the Southwest, and named for the ancient tribes that cultivated these beans there.
 These speckled heirloom beans hold their shape beautifully in this spicy buffalo chili.
 If you cannot find Anasazi beans, substitute kidney or pinto.

-Our Cast Iron Cornbread with Bacon makes a the perfect accompaniment to any chili, and is quite nice on its own when slathered with honey butter.
+Our Cast Iron Cornbread with Bacon makes the perfect accompaniment to any chili and is quite nice on its own when slathered with honey butter.